 Mixed cerebral palsy is one of several types of cerebral palsy, which is caused by brain damage in connection with the prenatal period, during birth, or just afterward.
 Mixed cerebral palsy occurs when there is brain damage to multiple brain areas, and generally symptoms will be present based on which areas are affected.
 Symptoms may include involuntary movement, imbalance, lack of coordination, and floppy or spastic muscles.
 In some cases, mixed cerebral palsy is a result of medical malpractice.
-If your child suffers from mixed cerebral palsy, and you believe that it might have been caused by the acts or omissions of your obstetrician, the experienced Baltimore cerebral palsy lawyers at Lebowitz & Mzhen, LLC may be able to help.Mixed Cerebral Palsy
+If your child suffers from mixed cerebral palsy, and you believe that it might have been caused by the acts or omissions of your obstetrician, the experienced Baltimore cerebral palsy lawyers at Lebowitz & Mzhen Personal Injury Lawyers may be able to help.Mixed Cerebral Palsy

 Mixed cerebral palsy is often a mix of spastic, athetoid, and ataxic cerebral palsies.
 The most common form is a mix of spastic and athetoid.
 Symptoms may include variations in muscle tone that cause rigidity, floppiness, and jerky movements, as well as imbalance and lack of coordination.